Meepaco/Meepinaturd/README.md

 Features:

--Spam
--Ping
+- Spam
+- Ping
--Commands to paste stuff
+- Commands to paste stuff

+- __Some__ Moderation

 Issues:

--Spam always spams one less message
+- Spam always spams one less message
--Specifying what to spam is dead
+- Specifying what to spam is dead